Next-Gen App & Browser Testing Cloud

 Recommended components:

-Industry watchers expect over 70% of DevOps-focused teams to embrace hybrid models by 2026, driven by the need for both speed and resilience.
+Many DevOps-focused teams are expected to embrace hybrid models, driven by the need for both speed and resilience.

-Security and privacy testing is the continuous process of finding vulnerabilities, scanning dependency chains, and enforcing data-handling policies throughout development and runtime, not a bolt-on stage.
+Security and privacy testing is the continuous process of finding vulnerabilities, scanning dependency chains, and enforcing data-handling policies throughout development and runtime.
+It is not a bolt-on stage at the end.

 Put it into practice: